Iglesia ni Cristo: God the Father, Jesus Christ and the Holy Spirit

 The Iglesia ni Cristo believes that God the Father is the creator deity and the only true God.
 INC rejects the traditional Christian belief in the Trinity as heresy, adopting a version of unitarianism.
 They believe that this position is attested by Jesus Christ and the Apostles.

 The church believes that Jesus Christ is the Son of God and the mediator between God the Father and humanity, and was created by God the Father.
 God sanctified him to be without sin, and bestowed upon him the titles "Lord" and "Son of God".
 The church sees Jesus as God's highest creation, believe that he is a Man and denies the deity of Jesus.
 Adherents profess Jesus' substitutionary role in the redemption of humankind.
 He is believed to have been "foreordained before the foundation of the world" and sent by God "to deal with sin".
 Members "are saved by Christ's blood" who died because of his "self-sacrificing love".

 INC believes that the Holy Spirit is the power of God and also not a deity, being sent by God the Father and Jesus Christ to guide God's people.
+Also according to INC doctrine, there are seven Spirits of God, or seven Holy Spirits, based on the church interpretation of Revelation 5:6.

 One true church

-The Iglesia ni Cristo believes that it is the one true church founded by Jesus Christ and was restored by Felix Manalo in the last days.
+The Iglesia ni Cristo believes that it is the one true church (bayang banal) founded by Jesus Christ and was restored by Felix Manalo in the last days (mga huling araw).
 They believe that the first century church apostasized in that century, or in the 4th century due to false teachings.
 INC says that this apostate church is the Catholic Church.
+Despite its own history contradicting this doctrine, the INC also believes no true church would experience schisms, splits, or separations.
 Meanwhile, its reestablishment is seen as the signal for the end of days.